 Given that Matt ranks highly for greens in regulation and driving accuracy, the US Open should offer him the best chance of winning a Major.
 He has posted consecutive top 12 finishes in 2018 and 2019 and can be expected to contend in future.

 Its likely that Matt will breakthrough and win a WGC event before long.
 He led both the 2019 WGC HSBC Champions and the 2019 WGC FedEx St Jude at 36 holes and with a bit more of a killer instinct he could win a WGC in future.
 Also finished 6th at the 2020 WGC FedEx St Jude Invitational.

-2-1.
+2-2.
 Both of Matt's titles at the European Masters (2017 & 2018) came via playoffs.
-Matt lost his most recent playoff at the 2019 BMW International Open to Andrea Pavan.
-Matt played poorly in the playoff, failing to birdie the par 5 on either attempt.
+Matt lost his most recent playoff at the 2021 Scottish Open.
+Prior to that he lost out at the 2019 BMW International Open to Andrea Pavan.
+Matt played poorly in the BMW playoff, failing to birdie the par 5 on either attempt.

 Significant QuotesDP, World Tour Championship, Dubai, 2020

 Q You started the season, or you started the year ranked 26 in the world and had a very consistent kind of year, but if suppose you did not have this Sunday, how disappointed would you have been with the year?